austinhappel/webcam-processingjs/readme.md

-# An experiment with Chrome's PeerConnection APIs and ProcessingJs
+# An experiment with Chrome's getUserMedia APIs and ProcessingJs

 ## Prerequisites